JaxCavalera/Tagged_Isomorphic/README.md

 Include a toggle button in the Details area to Hide/Show Tags with Tags off by default.
 This will be a universal toggle so it will remember the individual user setting and apply it to all images displayed in the Editor View.

+Footer and Sidebar panels should be collapsible or shrinkable by the end user with state being saved.

 [Back to Top](#contents)

 - - -